Out for a stroll with the pooch in Leeds? Enjoy a much-needed sit-down and a pint at one of these dog-friendly pubs.

 Water Lane Boathouse, Canal Wharf, Leeds, West Yorkshire, LS11 5PS.

 You’d expect a pub called ‘Doghouse’ to be dog-friendly, and you’d be totally right.
 There are no restriction on pooches in this comfy Kirkgate pub, so they can curl up on the Chesterfield sofas after a drink of water and a treat or two from the friendly bar staff.
-They might even make some new friends – pub dogs Ralph the boxer and Mr Caballero the Boston terrier are often found wandering about.
+They might even make some new friends – pub dogs Ralph and Rita the boxers are often found wandering about.
 Don’t worry, you’ll be well cared for too with a slew of craft beers, ales and global pours on tap.

 Doghouse, 90 Kirkgate, Leeds, West Yorkshire, LS2 7DJ.